Bruno Coceani: World War II

 In January 1944, following the joint pressure of Coceani and of the podestà of Trieste Cesare Pagnini, the Germans authorized the recruitment of a civic guard made up exclusively of Italian volunteers, trained by SS officers and structured as a municipal police under the command of Pagnini, who assumed the rank of colonel; its area of employment was limited to Trieste, although smaller detachments were later created in other municipalities.
 The task of this Civic Guard was initially the recovery of the weapons abandoned by the Royal Italian Army after the armistice, but Coceani and Pagnini planned to use it for the protection of the city from the Yugoslav partisans, even in collaboration, if possible, with the local Committee of National Liberation.
-Coceani also obtained permission from the German authorities to set up a unit of the Guardia di Finanza under the command of General Filippo Fiocca, operating throughout the territory of the province of Trieste, and pressured for the Italian Social Republic to send more Italian troops.
+Coceani also obtained permission from the German authorities to set up a unit of the Guardia di Finanza under the command of General Filippo Fiocca, operating throughout the territory of the province of Trieste, and pressured the Italian Social Republic to send more Italian troops.